OSGeo/gdal/doc/source/api/python/python_samples.rst

     - `gdal_cp.py`: Copy a virtual file.
 Equivalent functionality available in :ref:`gdal_dataset_copy`.
     - `gdal_vrtmerge.py`: Similar to gdal_merge, but produces a VRT file.
 Equivalent functionality available in :ref:`gdal_raster_mosaic`.
     - `gdal2grd.py`: Script to write out ASCII GRD rasters (used in Golden Software Surfer). from any source supported by GDAL.
 Equivalent functionality available in the :ref:`raster.gsag` driver.
+    - `ogr_dispatch.py`: Dispatch features into layers according to the value of some fields or the geometry type.
+Equivalent functionality available in :ref:`gdal_vector_partition`.

 .. note::